 This unit works with either Android or iPhone.
 The sound is great, the sound is just as good as with the stock radio.

-Let me know your experience installing an aftermarket radio in your car!
+Let me know your experience installing an aftermarket touchscreen radio in your car!

 The radio works well for most people, but one complaint you hear is that the AC is not working.
 This is due to one of several reasons: